Search Box - Web Quickstart

 }

-// append <mapbox-search-box> to the document
+// append to the DOM

 document.querySelector('div').appendChild(searchBoxElement);